-OUTSIDE DELIVERIES: Deliveries of outside food (pizza, drinks, etc.), balloons, flowers, or other "special deliveries" are not permitted.
+OUTSIDE DELIVERIES: Deliveries of outside food (e.g., pizzas, drinks, fast food, etc.), balloons, flowers, or other "special deliveries" are not permitted.

 FOOD AND DRINKS: Chewing gum is not allowed on campus at any time.
 Generally, food and drinks are not allowed during class time in the classrooms (except for special classroom curricular events) or in the Virgil & Faye Petrocchi Learning Commons.